+Cash flow forms a very crucial factor for a business.
 There is an incoming and outgoing of cash in every business, regardless of the size.
-This flow of money is documented via a cash flow statement and has the potential to either make or break the company.
+This flow of money is documented via a cash flow statement and has the potential to either make or break a business.
 A business needs to identify the crucial influencers of the cash flow and utilize them to their advantage so that the business can grow and expand.
-These influencers are also known as ‘cash drivers’.
+These influencers are also known as ‘Cash Drivers’.

 First, let us understand the concept of cash flow and how is it essential for a business.